MyForteIsTimeTravel/WebDevelopmentWeek10-2/README.md

 # Javascript data exercise 02

-This example uses a local web server (check that this is available) to allow your browser to read in a local JSON file, and display the results.
+The first part of this example uses a local web server (check that this is available) to allow your browser to read in a local JSON file, and display the results.
+If you can't run a local server, use the alternative JSON API source commented in the code.

 ## Start a local web server